geraldo/places/README.md

 ## Install

 1. Install wordpress theme as usual.
+2. Change initial zoom and center of map on line 19 and 20 in map.php.
-2. Create content for custom post type `place`, or by importing with Import Places template or through Wordpress form.
+3. Create content for custom post type `place`, or by importing with Import Places template or through Wordpress form.
-3. Create pages based on templates `Places JSON`, `DataTables` and `Home`.
+4. Create pages based on templates `Places JSON`, `DataTables` and `Home`.
-4. If you want an empty homepage (not showing the posts as default)you have to change Settings > Reading > Your homepage displays > A static page > Homepage > Home.
+5. If you want an empty homepage (not showing the posts as default)you have to change Settings > Reading > Your homepage displays > A static page > Homepage > Home.

 ## Included libraries